 Before we set off (and to give the pictures time to load), perhaps I ought to say a little bit more about our history, so that you can fit in the places and buildings that we'll see with the events that produced them.

-The Romans conquered Britain in AD 43, taking the surrender of seven tribal chiefs, here in Camulodunum.
-The colonia that was built on the hill where we now are was not intended as a fortress.
+The Romans conquered Britain in AD 43, taking the surrender (allegedly) of eleven tribal chiefs, here in Camulodunum.
+The colonia that was built on the hill where we now are was first built as a fortress to keep an eye on the wily British, but soon evolved as a colonia.
 It was built to provide homes for retiring Roman soldiers, with extensive amounts of land, previously belonging to the British, being conferred upon them.
-This must have led to considerable ill feeling amongst the indiginous race, who must have either faced up to the situation and adopted the new Roman way of life or bided their time until they could rise up and take back what was rightfully theirs.
+This must have led to considerable ill feeling amongst the indiginous race, who must have either faced up to the situation and adopted the new Roman way of life, or bided their time until they could rise up and take back what was rightfully theirs.
 After the sacking of the town by Boadicea and her followers, where the ancient historian Tacitus tells us that 30,000 Romans and their followers were slaughtered, work was commenced on building the 2800 metre long defensive wall - of which later.
 Today, whenever an archaeological dig is made within our walls, a black burnt layer is usually discovered which enables precise dating to AD 60/61.

 THE DUTCH QUARTER

 Looking north on East Stockwell Street